What Proof Do You Need to Contest a Will in New York City?

 • Religious community members.

-• People who attended the will signing or the surrounding events.
+• People present at the signing or surrounding events.

 Document Discovery